thylong/playdate.nvim/README.md

 ## Commands

-- `:PlaydateSetup` - Sets up LuaLS for a Playdate project
+- `:PlaydateSetup` - Set up Neovim and LuaLS for a Playdate project
-- `:PlaydateBuild` - Compile the local project
+- `:PlaydateBuild [src [out]]` - Compile a project with `pdc`
-- `:PlaydateRun` - Compile and run the local project in the Playdate simulator
+- `:PlaydateBuildRun [src [out]]` - Compile and run a project in the Playdate simulator
-- `:PlaydateRunOnly` - Run the local project in the Playdate simulator
+- `:PlaydateRun [out]` - Run a compiled project in the Playdate simulator

 ## How it works

-When loaded, the plugin looks for a [`pdxinfo`](https://sdk.play.date/2.6.2/Inside%20Playdate.html#pdxinfo) file in the current working directory to determine if it is a Playdate project.
-If so, it will overwrite the `lua_ls` configuration with the following (including any custom settings provided in `server_settings`):
+When loaded with, the plugin looks for a [`pdxinfo`](https://sdk.play.date/2.6.2/Inside%20Playdate.html#pdxinfo) file in `build.source_dir` in the current working directory to determine if it is a Playdate project.
+If so, it will overwrite the `lua_ls` configuration with the following (including any custom settings provided in `server_settings`).
+You can also trigger this manually with `:PlaydateSetup`.

 ```lua
 {